Stew-McD/T-reX/README.md

 The documentation is still under development, but the code is well documented and there is a full API reference.

-The following sections should be enough to go on with.
+The following readme provides a brief introduction to the program, how to install it, and how to use it.

 ## Contents